 Microsynth Competences and Services

-Unlike other NGS projects, the setup for a whole exome sequencing project seems rather straightforward.
-Even replicates are not mandatory in numerous
+Experimental Design Unlike other NGS projects, the setup for a whole exome sequencing project seems rather straightforward.
+Even replicates are not mandatory in numerous settings.
+Nevertheless, a thorough consulting by our experts helps you to get the best out of your study.

 DNA Isolation